adityadees/flutter_profile_picture/README.md

 # FLUTTER PROFILE PICTURE

  Automatically generate profile picture with random first name and background color.
 But you can still provide pictures if you have them.
+As the default color, based on the name of the first letter.

  ![image](https://user-images.githubusercontent.com/37553901/134119907-c16c5481-2a1c-43b6-961a-986528e83f15.png)